 5. Airline Industry Competition Leads to the Lowest Fares

 Going back to some basic economics, competition is a good thing for the customer as it leads to the best prices.
+Maybe you’ve heard of some of the newest airlines in the US like Avelo, Breeze, and Aha! which have all appeared on the market just recently.

 The more they have to work to win customers with lower prices, the easier it becomes to find affordable flights.
 Beware that the opposite can occur, too, like the recently proposed Spirit-Frontier merger.